Thooms-coder/Metro_classification/README.md

 - Confusion matrix and ROC curve

 ### 2. View the Research Paper
-The camera-ready IEEE-style report is available here:
+The report is available here:

 metro_status_paper.pdf